timeplus-io/metabase-proton-driver/README.md

 2. You'll need to provide the Host/Port.
 Default localhost and 8123 just work.

 ## Run Query
-Please note, by default Proton's query behavior is streaming SQL, looking for new data in the future and never ends.
-This can be considered as hang for Metabase.
-So please use `select .. from ..
-LIMIT 100` to stop the query at 100 events.
-Or use a historical query, such as `select .. from table(car_live_data)..`
+Please note, with port 8123, by default Proton's query behavior is batch SQL, looking for the past data.

 ## Build from source
 The build process is largely based on https://github.com/databendcloud/metabase-databend-driver.
 (IMHO, Leiningen provides much better compiling error message than the built-in `clojure -X:build:drivers:build/driver`)